Protection of Free Speech

 What will happen if we do nothing?

 - Many definitions, in the Bill are over-broad and will have severe implications for FREEDOM OF SPEECH and other freedoms, notably also FREEDOM OF RELIGION.
 The Bill has the potential to prohibit people to communicate their convictions, thoughts and opinions, no matter how deeply held and objectively supported these may be.
-It also proposes to criminalise many forms of communication that individuals or groups may experience as “threatening, abusive or insulting”.
+It also proposes to criminalise many forms of communication that over-sensitive individuals or groups may subjectively experience as threatening, abusive or insulting.

 - The current language of the Bill is therefore very subjective in some respects (focusing on the feelings and perceptions of the potential receiver of communication), with no objective standard whereby it can be measured for reasonableness.

 - Because the Bill purports to criminalise speech, people may end up going to jail for saying something that is not “politically correct”, EVEN IF THEY DO OBJECTIVELY NOT ADVOCATE HATRED OR INCITE HARM AGAINST ANYONE.

 WHAT WE WILL DO:

 Protecting the right to voice an opinion or conviction

 - In addition to postponing the deadline whereby the public must comment on the draft Bill, we will-

 - Leave no stone unturned to ensure that the Bill contains clear and workable definitions and wording that will not erode constitutional freedoms of speech and religion.

 In our opinion the Bill should not be passed in its current form.
 We are committed to ensuring that all South Africans’ rights are protected.
 Cause for Justice will making oral representations when Parliament hosts public hearings on the Bill and raise our concerns with regards to the problem areas contained in the current version of the Bill.